VEckardt/IntegrityCustomImport/README.md

 ## Installation
 - Jar files must be installed locally, because the Integrity Gateway is a local application.
 This can be inside your Integrity client directory, but also outside if you don't have needed write access
-- Addition to the Gateway.lax is on client, pointing to the libs above.
-This operation my require write access to your Integrity client directory.
+- Addition to the Gateway.lax is on client, pointing to the new libs above.
+This operation requires write access to your Integrity client directory.
 Gateway.lax is located in your Integrity client folder /bin.
 - XML mapping files can be copied on client or server
 - Addition to the gateway-tool-config.xml is on client or server

 File List:
 ```
 bin/gateway.lax (addition only)
-config/gateway/gateway-tool-configuration.xml  (addition only)
+config/gateway/gateway-tool-configuration.xml  (addition only, can be placed on server)
-config/gateway/mappings/Excel_Import_Requirement_Document.xml (new)
+config/gateway/mappings/Excel_Import_Requirement_Document.xml (new, can be placed on server)
-config/gateway/mappings/Excel_Import_Test_Suite.xml (new)
+config/gateway/mappings/Excel_Import_Test_Suite.xml (new, can be placed on server)
 lib/IntegrityAPI.jar (new)
 lib/poi-3.11-20141221.jar (new)
 lib/poi-ooxml-3.11-20141221.jar